- Live Rates

 King County home prices are expected to continue rising over the coming months, though they could slow down a bit.
-The economists at Zillow, for example, recently predicted that the median house price in the county would rise by around 6% over the next 12 months (ending in October 2018).
+The economists at Zillow, for example, recently predicted that the median house price in the county will likely remain stable without much fluctuation over the coming months.

 Here is a full list of loan limits for the state of Washington.